What Is A Carbon Footprint?

 Do the best job you can, despite the difficulties, of understanding the whole picture … make the most realistic estimates that are possible and practical, and be honest about uncertainty [in estimations and stats].

-You can calculate carbon per kilowatt hour of electricity with:
+– Carbon emissions per kilowatt hour of electricity

 A Note About Transport Of Goods In Relation To Carbon Footprints